505. Irene Cara – Fame (1982)

 Wings had hit their commercial peak in 1977 with the Christmas number 1 double A-side Mull of Kintyre/Girls School.
 It had eclipsed even The Beatles singles chart figures to become the biggest-selling single ever at that point.
 However, only two years later, McCartney was growing weary of maintaining the band.
 He decided his next album would be the first to be billed as a solo effort since 1970’s McCartney, which had caused controversy by being accompanied by a press release that had resulted in the break-up of the Fab Four.

 It made sense for the 1980 LP to be named McCartney II, as it was a return to eccentric, loose songs featuring only McCartney.
 However, this time the instrumentation heavily featured synthesisers.
 When Coming Up peaked at two, and even impressed John Lennon, he must have felt vindicated in his decision.
 History (sort of) repeated itself when Denny Laine quit Wings in April 1981, and the band dissolved.
-Around the same time, McCartney was already working on his next solo album, Tug of War.
+Around the same time, McCartney was already working on his next solo album, Tug of War, which saw him reunited with Beatles producer George Martin.
 Sessions had been cancelled earlier that winter after the shocking murder of Lennon.

 One of the songs, Ebony and Ivory, had originally been conceived for Wings in 1978, after an argument with his wife Linda.
 ‘It was like, “Why can’t we get it together?
 Our piano can.”‘, as he succinctly but unrealistically put it during a 1997 interview with Record Collector.